 Other than the salt, I’m going to hit it with a rub:

 Now off to the grill.
 For this steak, I want to sear it hot and fast.
-Wait till the grill is lava hot and then throw that teres major (petite tender) steak on:
+Wait till the grill is lava hot (north of 500F) and then throw that teres major (petite tender) steak on right over the heat:

 I had this grill at close to 700 degrees, so all it took was about 2-3 minutes before I rotated the steak 45 degrees.
 I did not flip it over yet.
 I rotated it to get some nice grill marks.
 After a second 2-3 minute stretch, I flipped the steak over to repeat on the other side:

 This steak does not make for the greatest cross hatch grill marks.
 As it puffs up (I’ll show you that in a minute) it goes from flat to round.
 It will never have the beautiful marks of a NY strip or rib eye.
 But it still has a fantastic flavor crust going here, if I do say so myself.

 Once the teres major (petite tender) has been seared on each side, move the steak to the side of the grill with no heat and close the lid to bake until the desired doneness.
 For me it was done after the searing, but I like my steak with a faint pulse.
 I’m OK if my steak is only in a coma.
 If you like your steak more well done than that, don’t cut into it to find out if it is grilled properly.
 Use the thumb test to determine the doneness of the steak.

 Now it’s time to prove that the teres major (petite tender) steak indeed gets thicker as it grills.
 Here’s the steak right after it came off the grill:

 It is now an 1.75 inches thick.
 A half inch does not seem like a lot, but it was only 1.25 inches before.
 That’s a full half inch thicker or a difference of about 40%.
 Alas, it also gets shorter: